ricardoues/CarND-LaneLines-P1/writeup.md

 Try and error approach was used to find the parameters of the previous steps.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by applying linear models.
-If the amount of points to estimate a single line on the left and right lanes is less than 30, a simple linear model is used to interpolate the lane line.
+If the amount of points to estimate a single line on the left and right lanes is less than 30, a simple linear model was used to interpolate the lane line.
 Otherwise Lasso regression was used.
-To estimate the hyperparameter $\alpha$ we try values in the range between 0.5 and 10.
+To estimate the hyperparameter \alpha, we try values in the range between 0.5 and 10.
 The following images are examples of the final output of the pipeline: